Chuset21/File-System/README.md

 # File System
-### A basic file system I made when learning scala
+### A basic file system that mimics Linux commands